Alaa-Amed/Non-Human-COM/README.md

 To recreate this project, you will need:
-- 1x Adafruit IO compatible Feather
+- 2x Adafruit IO compatible Feather
-- 3x jumper wires
+- Jumper wires
 - 1x 10k resistor
+- OLED display
 - Processing
 - 1x photocell
 - 1x plant(s) of your choosing